 8.MTB Cycletech

 MTB Cycletech exists since 1983 and has expanded its range from standard bicycles to elegant and functional urban e-bikes (pedelecs and S-pedelecs).
-2o2o, the Swiss company was able to take first place at German Design Award in the "Bicycles and E-Bikes" category for their MTB Cycletech model.
+2o2o, the Swiss company was able to take first place at German Design Award in the “Bicycles and E-Bikes” category for its MTB Cycletech model.
 The jury was enthusiastic about the clear design language and the well-implemented technology of the e-bike.

 Urban e-bikes from MTB Cycletech are only available through e-bike dealers and not directly from the company.
 The prices are impressive: around 6.000 euros can be expected.